FlyingFathead/c64-3d-toolkit/README.md

 * [64tass](https://tass64.sourceforge.net/) — 6502/6510 cross-assembler.
 * Python 3.

-Recommended:
+Recommended for the authored `.blend` scene path:

-* [Blender](https://www.blender.org/) 4.0 or newer — the key authored-scene pipeline: animate geometry, physics, and a virtual camera in Blender, then compile those sampled scene frames into vectors drawn live on the C64.
+* [Blender](https://www.blender.org/) — use the current Blender LTS for newly authored scenes.
+Blender 4.0.2 remains a supported older fallback on Ubuntu 24.04.
+Animate geometry, physics, modifiers, armatures, materials, and a virtual camera in Blender, then compile sampled scene frames into vectors drawn live on the C64.
 Blender supplies its own `bpy` Python environment; do **not** add `bpy` to `requirements.txt` or install it with `pip`.

 Blender is required for `.blend` scene builds.
 Classic procedural, OBJ/MTL, and SVG builds remain fully usable without it.